rick-r/marriage-figaro-norway/captions.md

 che per l'ora del ballo
 a un amante voi deste ...

-    Hey, I can make jokes and come up with brilliant plans at the same time.
+    I can make jokes
+    and come up with
+    brilliant plans
+    at the same time!

-    Here's the deal.
-I've left Basilio a letter, ostensibly written by Rosina to one of her lovers...
+    I've left Basilio a letter,
+    ostensibly written by
+    Rosina to a lover.

 LA CONTESSA:
 O ciel!
 Che sento!
 Ad un uom sì geloso! ...

-    But my husband is so jealous!
+    But my husband
+    is so jealous!

 FIGARO:
 Ancora meglio.